 On January 31, 2023, the Company acquired Epiluvac AB, a privately held manufacturer of chemical vapor deposition (CVD) epitaxy systems that enable silicon carbide (SiC) applications in the electric vehicle market.
-This acquisition is expected to accelerate penetration into the emerging, high-growth SiC equipment market.
 The results of Epiluvac's operations have been included in the consolidated financial statements since the date of acquisition.